You may have learned in life about the Golden Rule: Treat how you’d like to be treated. But, did you guys know there is a golden accounting, too?

 Basically, there are three golden rules of accounting.
 Yet none of them deals with your accounts the manner they need to be handled.

-If you’d like to keep your records open and correct, obey the three simple accounting principles and yes everyone in this field follows it whether its an accounting firm or a professional.
+If you’d like to keep your records open and correct, obey the three simple accounting principles and yes everyone in this field follows them whether it’s an accounting firm or a professional.

 3 Golden Rules of Accounting Explained